Generation Z in the United States: Romance, marriage, and family

 A press release by the online dating app Tinder showed that the age group 18 to 24 became the majority of users on their platform in 2019.
 The company boasted 7.86 million users in the United States that year.
 Nevertheless, even though smartphone applications such as Tinder allow for easy hook-ups and one-night stands, Millennials and Generation Z are quite serious and cautious when it comes to long-term romantic relationships.
 Unlike generations past, who married earlier and after shorter periods of courtship, Generation Z generally prefers to take things slowly.
 Generation Z, especially women, is also more likely to have been friends with a romantic partner before dating.
 Daniel Cox of Five Thirty Eight explains, "This suggests a significant push back [among young Americans] against online dating as a way to meet partners."
 Most members of this cohort prefer monogamy.
 However, a significant number is choosing to remain single, because they do not want to be in a relationship, are facing trouble meeting the right people, or have other priorities at present, such as (higher) education or careers.
 Data from the 2019 General Social Survey revealed that 51% of Americans aged 18 to 24 had no steady partner, higher than other cohorts.
 Moreover, this number has grown in recent years.
 Men below the age of 30 are much more likely to be single than women in the same age group.

 Although a majority of Millennials and Generation Z would like to get married one day, two fifths deem marriage to be an outdated institution and an overwhelming majority think it is unnecessary for a fulfilling or happy life.
 Moreover, they generally prefer an equitable partnership to a traditional patriarchal arrangement.
 Surveys have also documented a marked decline in the desire for children.
 Close to a quarter of Millennials and Generation Z say they do not want children.
 Many of them are seeking to be sterilization procedures (vasectomies for men and tubal ligation for women), an uptick most pronounced in politically conservative states, where abortion, and even contraception and sterilization, could be restricted or banned following the Supreme Court decision Dobbs v.
 Jackson (2022).
 Some have chosen to have pets in lieu of children, and they frequently refer to these animals as members of their families or their own children ("fur babies").
+Generation Z prefer to prioritize professional life and individual self-discovery, are concerned with financial constraints driven by high inflation and taxes, and dislike the perceived constraints of family life.
 Those who wish to be parents want to achieve financial security and to be in a serious relationship first.